 4. Down to the basics

-There are two unusual things about this beautiful bridal look.
+There are two unusual things about this beautiful red lehenga design.
 One, it has absolutely no embroidery - the lehenga is made from panels of tomato-red woven silk.
 Second, it is the least embellished lehenga we have ever seen, complementing the no-fuss look of the bride herself.

-The gold embroidery enhances each discrete kali of this stunning lehenga.
+The gold embroidery enhances each discrete kali of this stunning red lehenga design.
 We love how this bride lets the skirt shine by keeping her dupattas and blouse super simple.
 Plus, we love the combination of the two separate red and gold dupattas.